Package 'ggmapinset'

 scale

-Zoom scale: values larger than one will make the circle bigger.
+Zoom scale: values larger than one will make the inset bigger.

 translation